apache/pulsar/docs/AdminTools.md

 It updates number of partitions of an existing non-global partitioned topic.
 It requires partitioned-topic to be already exist and number of new partitions must be greater than existing number of partitions.
 Decrementing number of partitions requires deletion of topic which is not supported.
+Already created partitioned producers and consumers can't see newly created partitions and it requires to recreate them at application so, newly created producers and consumers can connect to newly added partitions as well.
+Therefore, it can violate partition ordering at producers until all producers are restarted at application.

 ###### CLI